 task yet.

 Continue only if the output matches the Files sidebar.
-Missing files = indexing failed or uploaded elsewhere; fix visibility first.
+Missing files mean indexing failed or the file was uploaded elsewhere — fix visibility first.

-Step 2: Name files in the question + force citation
+Step 2: Name the file in the question + force citation

 Not “what was Q1 revenue.”
 Use: